HandsOnDataViz/book/docs/HandsOnDataViz.md

 version](https://handsondataviz.github.io/highcharts-line-annotated/).
 </p>

+Unfortunately, Chart.js is not great at showing annotations.
+This is why we are switching to Highcharts for this particular example.
+But don’t worry – you will see that the process is hardly different from the previous Chart.js examples.

-To create your own annotated line chart with Highcharts, with data loaded from a CSV file, you can:
+To create your own annotated line chart with Highcharts, with data loaded from a CSV file, do the following:

 1. Go to [our GitHub
     repo](https://github.com/HandsOnDataViz/highcharts-line-annotated)
     that contains code for the chart shown in Figure
     <a href="#fig:highcharts-demo-annotated-line">12.4</a>, log into
-    your GitHub account, and click *Use this template* to create a copy that you can edit, as described in [Chapter 11: Edit and Host Code with GitHub](github.html).
+    your GitHub account, and click *Use this template* to create a copy that you can edit.

 2. Prepare your data in CSV format and upload into a `data.csv` file.
     Place labels that will appear along the axis in the first column,